stfc/PSyclone/doc/developers.rst

   > cd <PSYCLONEHOME>
   > py.test --cov-report term-missing --cov psyclone.dynamo0p3

+Note that you specify the python module name, and not the file name.
 This will produce output along the lines of::

   ----------- coverage: platform linux, python 3.5.4-final-0 -----------